 When I think about Marie Kondo’s Netflix series, the episodes that highlight this are the Tidying with Toddlers and The Downsizers because these families clearly want to be more efficient with daily tasks so they can have more quality time with their families.
 That’s urgency!

 I like the way the KonMari Method focuses on clothing first.
 That’s a big one!
-Especially when it filters down to laundry because the more clothes you have, the less frequently you need to do laundry, and then it just becomes a much bigger task.
+Especially when it filters down to laundry because the more clothes you have, the less frequently you need to do laundry, and then it just becomes a much bigger task at some point and takes up space before/during/after the laundry process.
 By reducing the amount of clothing and staying on top of the laundry, that’s one huge problem solved.

 The GOPACK Method